lloyd99901/RapidMessageCast/SECURITY.md

     Impact of the issue, including how an attacker might exploit the issue

 This information will help us triage your report more quickly.

+## Security Advisory

+Security advisories will be published on our [GitHub Security Advisories](https://github.com/lloyd99901/RapidMessageCast/security/advisories) page once a vulnerability is fixed.